-In the vein and tone of "Training Day" where streets permeate with blood and thunder, can our anti-hero find peace ... or in the playground of drug pushers, snitches, and junkies -- is his fate already predestined?
+In the vein and tone of films like "Training Day" and "To Live And Die In LA" - Can Vic find peace ... or in the playground of drug pushers and junkies -- is his fate already predestined?

 Charlotte Sometimes (Drama): CHARLOTTE (60′s) hadn’t worked in Hollywood in a long time.
 A star actor yet, deemed “difficult,” who liked a drink or two.
 She didn’t help herself by hooking up with SAM EDWARDS (60), unreliable, with an aversion to settle down.
 Their adventures led them outside of Hollywood, and eventually from each other.
 Charlotte moved to South Dakota and became caretaker to Sam’s dad, SENIOR (80′s).
 Sam would come and go in Charlotte and Senior’s lives over the years but, never sticking around too long.
 An out of the blue call from Hollywood gives Charlotte a shot back “in” with “the” role.
 Between her long time friend/agent and Senior, she’s becoming convinced to take the role.
 No sooner does she commit emotionally than Sam shows up, again.
 This time perhaps to settle down?
 Knowing it’s her last shot, with Senior urging her to not pass this up, Sam on the other hand telling her don’t do this, no one wants to see you again on screen.
 With emotions ratcheted up and their thirty year history on the line–Charlotte will face off with Sam one last time.